opentensor/developer-docs/docs/keys/multisig.md

 1. Configure your keys to use the custom network (Bittensor's test net).
 For each key/**account**:
 	1. Click the menu (three dots) to configure the account.
 	1. Open the network dropdown selector, and choose **Allow use on any chain**.

+1. You may need to allow the PolkadotJS webapp to use specific wallets by clicking **connect** in the extension.

+1. You may need to refresh the PolkadotJS webapp to show updated accounts information.

 1. Confirm success by visiting the [accounts page](https://polkadot.js.org/apps/#/accounts).
 You should see all three wallets/accounts listed as **accounts available via browser extensions**.